thirdman/gulog/index.md

 - Automatic linking to opponent profile on GU Decks
 - Show cards and God Power used each turn
 - Automatic archive on new game.
+- Save and restore games
 - Persistent archive (review at your leisure)

 ### 3 modes
-- *Turns* Shows the cards played each turn.
+- _Turns_ Shows the cards played each turn.
 This is the most simplified mode, and is intended to allow you to quickly review what was played during the game.
 - *Filtered* (default) A filtered and styled version of your log.
 The goal is to filter out clutter so you can quickly see what happened.
 - *Raw* Displays the raw log line by line